-The purpose of this letter is to inform you that the U.S. Department of Education (Department) is carrying forward the FFY 2021 Departmentwide specific conditions placed on grants awarded to the Commonwealth of the Northern Mariana Islands Public School System (CNMI PSS) for FFY 2022 until your most recent audit reports can be reviewed.
+The purpose of this letter is to inform you that the U.S. Department of Education (Department) is continuing to impose Departmentwide specific conditions on grants awarded to the Commonwealth of the Northern Mariana Islands Public School System (CNMI PSS) for Federal Fiscal Year (FFY) 2023.